monicakrystal/foodplanner/docs/project-plan.md

   - able to track recipe cost?
   - any other expenses? kitchen items.
   - able to see daily costs, weekly, monthly.
+  - able to see weekly costs base on the recipes I choose

 # /notes